lake-of-fire/swiftui-reels/README.md

 #### Pausing Time

-In StreamUI, you have the ability to pause time, which is particularly useful for managing background tasks and preloading assets.
+In SwiftUIReels, you have the ability to pause time, which is particularly useful for managing background tasks and preloading assets.
 By calling `recorder.pauseRecording`, you can halt the recording process and stop all animations.
 When you resume the recording, everything will pick up exactly where it left off, ensuring a smooth and synchronized experience.
 While you are paused, no frames get added to your video.

 Our `StreamingImage`, `StreamingVideo`, and audio components are designed to automatically pause the recording while preloading assets, ensuring your assets are present and visible as soon as you want them in the video.